If you have questions about postpartum sex, you are in the right place.

 Now let’s go over why you might feel tight.

 Why am I so tight after having a baby?

 If you experienced a deep vaginal tear/laceration, your doctor probably had to place a few stitches.

-Depending on the location of the laceration, (as well as the extent of it) the stitches might have pulled your vaginal tissue more tightly than normal.
+Depending on the location of the laceration, (as well as the extent of it) the stitches might pull your vaginal tissue more tightly than you are used to.

 This is normal, and often necessary in order for your vaginal tissue to heal evenly.

-In this situation I recommend you trying a water-based postpartum lube to help with penetration.
+In this situation, I recommend you try a water-based postpartum lube to help with penetration.

 So how do you resume sex after having a baby?